maniartech/vault/README.md

 // Just start using it!

 // Set the values.
 It stores the encrypted Uint8Array in the database
 // against the key.
+If you want to immediately use the value, then
-securedStorage1.key1 = "value1";
+// you must use await while setting the value. await securedStorage1.setItem("key1", "value1");

 // Get the values.
 Remember to use await!
 As it's asynchronous. const value1 = await securedStorage1.key1; // "value1"